Uganda: Precolonial Uganda

 In the 1860s, while Arabs sought influence from the north, British explorers searching for the source of the Nile arrived in Uganda.
 They were followed by British Anglican missionaries who arrived in the kingdom of Buganda in 1877 and French Catholic missionaries in 1879.
 This situation gave rise to the death of the Uganda Martyrs in 1885—after the conversion of Muteesa I and much of his court, and the succession of his anti-Christian son Mwanga.
 The British government chartered the Imperial British East Africa Company (IBEAC) to negotiate trade agreements in the region beginning in 1888.

 From 1886, there was a series of religious wars in Buganda, initially between Muslims and Christians and then, from 1890, between "ba-Ingleza" Protestants and "ba-Fransa" Catholics.
 These factions were named after the imperial powers with which they were aligned.
 Because of civil unrest and financial burdens, IBEAC claimed that it was unable to "maintain their occupation" in the region.
-British commercial interests were ardent to protect the trade route of the Nile, which prompted the British government to annex Buganda and adjoining territories to create the Uganda Protectorate in 1894.
+The British government sought to protect its interests along the Nile trade route and established the Uganda Protectorate in 1894.